moxvallix/melody_blocks/README.md

 Current features:
 - 16 Notes
 - Can be powered to play
-- Will pass on power to repeater after finished playing (Buggy, Not Recommended)
 - Can play back the melody you have made, by pressing "Test Melody"
+- Redstone functionality (Buttons, dust, comparators and repeaters)

 Future features:
 - Instruments based on block below (Like a noteblock)
-- Full redstone functionality
 - Per-row timing

+Changes in this version:
+Relies now on my Redstone Interactions datapack, to add improved redstone functionality.

 Feel free to give any suggestions for future features, as I'm hoping to make this a very versatile tool.